 Cool soil, down to 40 degrees: arugula, fava beans, kale, lettuce, pak choi, parsnips, peas, radicchio, radishes

 and spinach seed

 Above 50 degrees: Chinese cabbage, leeks, onions, Swiss chard, turnips

 60 degrees: beans, beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower

 Above 70 degrees: tomatoes, eggplants, peppers, cucumbers, squash, corn, melons

 laying sheets of plastic on the bed for a week or more.
-After planting cold-sensitive plants, cover them with "a cloche,
+Even then, you'll need to watch air temperatures to avoid killing cold-sensitive plants.
+To protect these plants, cover them with "a cloche,

 cold frame is "a shallow, unheated box with a transparent cover," Beth Berlin, an educator with the University of

 Minnesota Extension, explains.
 Plants in a cold frame can bask in the sun's heat and still be protected from cold.